StreetCatLove/hellostreetcat/divest.md

 * Encourage viewers to support you on platforms with the least fees like <a href="https://ko-fi.com/">ko-fi</a>, <a href="https://en.liberapay.com/">liberapay</a>, <a href="https://buymeacoffee.com/">buymeacoffee</a>, <a href="https://kick.com/">kick</a>, or <a href="https://www.patreon.com/home">patreon</a>
 * Encourage viewers to support you on platforms divested from the colonization of Palestine
 * Consider alteratives to stream events that may lead to viewers to support you on platforms complicit in the colonization of Palestine
-* Prioritze social media posts on platforms divested from the colonization of Palestine
+* Prioritze social media posts of platforms divested from the colonization of Palestine
-* Consider removing chat from your scene or have a unique scene for each platform
-* Prioritize support events equally across platforms
-* Prioritize chat interaction equally across platforms
+* Prioritize support events and chat interaction equally across platforms
 * Equalize viewer interactivity across platforms
 * Display a Divest graphic on screen
-* Use timers to inform viewers of #Divest
+* Use timers to inform viewers of the Divest recommendations or <a href="https://github.com/StreetCatLove/recs">Content recommendations</a>
 * Add a !divest command
 * Add a divest pannel in your description
 * Make subscriber emotes available to everyone via BTTV or 7tv
 * Have a way to direct viewers to ad block tools like <a href="https://github.com/pixeltris/TwitchAdSolutions">AdSolutions</a>
-* Use a timer with the <a href="https://github.com/StreetCatLove/recs">Content Recommendation Site</a> to promote our #Divest partners, Gaza Aid Funds, and other recommended creators all at once

 BDS Basics:
 * <a href="https://bdsmovement.net/Guide-to-BDS-Boycott">BDS designates Google and Amazon as Pressure Targets</a>, reccomending "boycotts when reasonable alternatives exist, as well as lobbying, peaceful disruptions, social media pressure, strategic litigation, etc."